bootdotdev/blog/content/golang/the-proper-use-of-pointers-in-go-golang.md

 boot.dev
 ```

-As you can see, because we have a pointer to the address of the variable_,_ we can modify its value, even within the scope of another function.
+As you can see, because we have a pointer to the address of the variable, we can modify its value, even within the scope of another function.
 If the value were not a pointer, this would not work:

 ```go
 package main